mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Drop Zeros
 After the last execution of the [`updateBranch!`](@ref updateBranch!) function, the nodal matrices will contain zeros, as demonstrated in the code example.
-If needed, the user can remove these zeros using the `dropzeros!` function, as shown below:
+If needed, the user can remove these zeros using the `dropZeros!` function, as shown below:
 ```@repl updateSystem
-using SparseArrays
+dropZeros!(system.model.ac)

-dropzeros!(system.model.ac.nodalMatrix)
+nothing # hide
 ```

 !!! note "Info"
-    It should be noted that in simulations conducted with the JuliaGrid package, the accuracy of the results will not be affected by leaving zeros.
+    It is worth mentioning that in simulations conducted with the JuliaGrid package, the precision of the outcomes remains unaffected even if zero entries are retained.
+However, we recommend users utilize this function instead of `dropzeros!` from the SuiteSparse package to ensure seamless functioning of all JuliaGrid functionalities.

 ---